-Reader spreads — assumes the first page of the input PDF is a single page (cover) that determines the page size of the document, and of course, that pages to follow are spreads in ascending order.
+Reader spreads — assumes the first page of the input PDF is a single page (cover) that determines the page size of the document, and that pages to follow are spreads in ascending order.
+The script tests this assumption by comparing the width of the first and second page of the input PDF.
+If the sizes match, there is not a single-page cover, and the script acts accordingly.
 A final single page (back cover) is typical but not required.
-The script will process the PDF correctly in either case.
+The PDF is processed correctly in either case.

 Create printer spreads — arranges the pages in the order required for a saddle-stitch booklet constructed of 4-page signatures, commonly referred to as printer spreads.
 This requires the page count be divisible by 4.
 If not, the user is prompted with an option to add blank pages to the end of the document.
-When processing is complete, the script produces half the number of single pages that are double the width of the actual page size, with two PDF pages placed side-by-side as a spread across each document page.
-This choice may be combined with Pages from reader spreads to “unspread” the PDF and create printer spreads instead.
-Obviously, for a PDF already printer spreads, it would be an exercise in futility, though the script won’t complain.
-The typical use of this choice is to process a single-page PDF in natural order, and from it, create printer spreads.
+When processing is complete, the document is half the number of single pages that are double the width of the trim size, with two PDF pages placed side-by-side as a spread across each document page.

 Section 3: Output

-For PDFs processed, whether a single file or entire folder, the resulting documents may be saved and/or immediately exported to new PDFs using a selected PDF Preset.
-Click the checkboxes to enable the desired choices.
+For PDFs processed, the resulting documents may be saved and/or immediately exported to new PDFs using any PDF Preset.

-Folder — the folder to which PDFs will be output.
-Whenever File or Folder is selected in the Process section, the choice here will change to the same folder as the input file or folder.
-Click the button and select another folder to override.
+Folder — the folder to which InDesign documents are saved and PDFs are output.
+Whenever File or Folder is selected in the Process section, this value updates to the folder where the input file is located, or the folder selected to process.
+When the option Combine folder contents into a single document is enabled, this value updates to the parent of the folder selected to process.
+To override, click the button and select another folder.

-Save .indd — saves an InDesign document with the same name as the input PDF plus the suffix defined below (Original name +).
+Save .indd — saves an InDesign document named to match the input PDF plus the suffix defined below (Original name +).

-Export PDF — requires that a PDF Preset is selected from the drop-down list, which will be used to export the PDF.
-The PDF will be named the same as the input PDF plus the suffix below (Original name +).
+Export PDF — requires that a PDF Preset is selected, which is used to export the PDF.
+The PDF is named to match the input PDF plus the suffix defined below (Original name +).